Form factors of the $\rho$ meson from effective field theory and the lattice: Introduction

 First, a few technical details are in order.
 In NREFT, any form factor splits naturally into two clearly distinct contributions: the triangle diagram, in which the external photon is attached to the charged pion, and the contact interaction (also referred to as short-range contribution in the literature), in which the photon couples to a local four-pion operator consisting of two charged and two neutral pions (see, e.g.,~\cite{Lozano:2022kfz}).
 On the lattice, this corresponds to the photon being coupled to one of the sea quarks.\footnote{Albeit, strictly speaking, there is no one-to-one correspondence between the diagrams in QCD and in NREFT.
 However, such an interpretation provides a clear intuitive picture of various contributions to the form factor.} The triangle diagram does not have a well-defined infinite volume limit even if the Lellouch-L\"uscher factors for the external legs~\cite{Lellouch:2000pv} are properly taken into account\,\footnote{Note that this problem does not occur for transition form factors, where one of the particles is stable~\cite{Agadjanov:2014kha,Agadjanov:2016fbd,Briceno:2016kkp,Briceno:2015csa,Briceno:2014uqa}.}~\cite{Hoja:2010fm,Bernard:2012bi,Baroni:2018iau,Briceno:2019nns,Briceno:2020xxs}, whereas the contact term can be dealt with in the standard fashion.
 On the other hand, on the lattice, the form factor does not break down into separate contributions.
-In the literature, two solutions to this problem are known.
-One of these is straightforward and boils down to subtracting the triangle graph from the finite-volume matrix element, performing there the infinite-volume limit analytically and adding it to the final result back~\cite{Hoja:2010fm,Bernard:2012bi,Baroni:2018iau,Briceno:2019nns,Briceno:2020xxs}.
-An alternative approach, which was recently proposed in Ref.~\cite{Lozano:2022kfz}, is based on the use of the Feynman-Hellmann method.
-In this case, the Lagrangian is perturbed by the appropriate current, and the lattice simulations will have to be performed with the perturbed current to account for sea quark insertions.
+Two solutions to this problem are known in the literature.
+One of the solution amounts to introducing a finite volume function which isolates the problematic triangle singularity.
+This is subtracted from the lattice data, leaving an amplitude that captures the short-distance physics.
+The infinite volume limit is then performed, and the triangle diagram contribution is added back to the final result.
+See Refs.~\cite{Hoja:2010fm,Bernard:2012bi,Baroni:2018iau,Briceno:2019nns,Briceno:2020vgp,Briceno:2020xxs,Moscoso:2026wmz} for more details.
+The second solution is based on the use of the Feynman-Hellman theorem, and was introduced in Ref.~\cite{Lozano:2022kfz}.
+In this method, the system is rather placed in a background field, and the energy shift is used to determine the relevant quantities.

 The outline of the paper is as follows.
 As already mentioned, in NREFT the physically most interesting contribution arises from the contact term.
 Consequently, the first part of the paper focuses on this contribution, and how it is estimated in ChPT.
 In Sect.~\ref{sec:notions} the kinematics is defined, and a rigorous field-theoretical definition of the resonance form factors is given.
 The definition of polarization vectors is relegated to Appendix~\ref{app:polarization}.
 In Sect.~\ref{sec:infinite} we briefly consider the fundamental concepts of the manifestly Lorentz-invariant NREFT in the context of the present problem, and present the $\rho$-meson form factors in the infinite volume.
 The modified L\"uscher equation, which determines the finite-volume energy levels in the presence of the background field, is derived in Sect.~\ref{sec:levels}.
 Here, we also present an outline of future lattice calculations.
 The numerical calculation of the form factors is presented in Sect.~\ref{sec:numerics}, and the matching of the couplings to the contact term with the low-energy constants of ChPT is deferred to Appendix~\ref{app:ChPT}.
 In Sect.~\ref{sec:concl} we conclude.